dorisxy99/Spaceman/Pseudocode.md

 # No Man Space Game
 1. Define required constants

-    *const_wrongGuessLimit (No. of total wrong guesses before you lose the game, 6 or 7)
+    * const_wrongGuessLimit (No. of total wrong guesses before you lose the game, 6 or 7)
+    * const_initialWordBank

 2. Define required variables used to track the state of the game